jfcere/ngx-stickybits/README.md

 - `is-sticky` if the selected element is sticky
 - `is-stuck` if the selected element is stopped at the bottom of its parent
+- `is-sticky-change` applied on sticky element when changing from sticky to stuck
-- `stickybit-parent` so that styles can easily be added to the parent of a sticky element
+- `is-sticky-parent` so that styles can easily be added to the parent of a sticky element

-- applied when element is stuck = 'is-stuck';
-- applied when element is sticky = 'is-sticky';
-- applied when chaning sticky state - 'is-sticky-change';
-- class applied on parent element - 'is-sticky-parent';

 ## Browser Compatibility